Artist Photographer Writer

 I remembered it and how she’d remind me that it didn’t matter if I’d been a wild man once before; that was gone.
 It was done.
 Be a good man now and focus on love.
 It was at her suggestion in 2010 I create a blog and name it, Karma of Dove, based on that sentiment.
 It was in her memory that I reestablished this site in 2018, at a moment in my life where I’m at my happiest.

-The work published under the moniker Karma of Dove focuses on what I enjoy in photography, literature, and music.
+The work published under the moniker Karma of Dove focuses on expressing myself as an artist and what I enjoy in photography, literature, and music.
 This is my space and anything I share here was created by me and is borne out of my all of my experiences.
-It’s unique to me and is my personal truth.
+It’s unique to me and, as an artist, is my personal truth.
 It may not sync up with others and how they see the world and that’s fine.
 Those people are more than welcome to go elsewhere.
 To you who made it this far in my bio, thank you for looking me up!